 How to Clean HOKA Running Shoes (6 Easy Steps)

 Running shoes has always been an in-demand item for over a century now and one of the best companies to produce them is Hoka.
+Founded in 2009 in Annecy, France, and had been based in Richmond, California before it was acquired by Deckers Brands in 2013

-If you own a pair of HOKA shoes you are probably a serious runner but the question that arises in your mind that how to keep your HOKA shoes in the best condition.
+If you own a pair of HOKA shoes you are probably a serious runner but the question that arises in your mind that how to keep your HOKA shoes in the best condition?

 The best way to clean HOKA shoes is to hand wash them with warm water, soap, and a sponge.
 After washing let your HOKA’s air dry in a well-ventilated area away from direct sunlight or a source of excessive heat such as a radiator.